jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

   (a) section 43M (offence of contravening investment adviser or broker banning order):
   (b) section 43N (persons automatically banned from investment adviser or broker activities):
   (c) section 43T (offence of contravening orders to preserve assets to satisfy claims).
-(4) A person who commits an offence against section 42J (offence of failing to comply with Commission's orders) is liable on summary conviction to a fine not exceeding $30,000.
+(4) A person who commits an offence against section 42J (offence of failing to comply with FMA's orders) is liable on summary conviction to a fine not exceeding $30,000.

 ### Subpart 5 — Other Court orders